Northwich: Roads

 The road system around Northwich can be dated back to the Roman times.
 The A556 and A559 follow the route of the Roman road that runs from Chester to York.
 The A556 diverts away from the route of the Roman road following a new route to the south of the town acting as the town's bypass.
 The Chester to Manchester road became a Turnpike in 1769.

 The A530, known as King Street, also passes near to the town, and this follows the route of the Roman road that connected Warrington and Middlewich.
 The old route to Warrington and the north from Middlewich, however, was replaced by a new route through Knutsford, which became a turnpike in 1753.
-Northwich is connected to the motorway network to the north of the town via the A559 onto the M56 motorway; and to the east of the town via the A556 at junction 19 of the M6 motorway.
+Northwich is connected to the motorway network to the north of the town via the A559 onto the M56 motorway; and to the east of the town via the A556 at junction 19 of the M6.